Office: Room 019, Kassar House

 - Dimers and Beauville systems. (in preparation; with Alexander Goncharov and Rick Kenyon.)

-- Cluster modular group of the dimer model. (in preparation; with an appendix by Giovanni Inchiostro.)
+- Cluster modular groups of dimers and networks. (with an appendix by Giovanni Inchiostro.)

 - Spectra of biperiodic planar networks.

 Associated to the Laplacian on a biperiodic planar network is its spectrum, a curve and a certain divisor on it (see image below for an example depicting the divisor on the amoeba of a spectral curve).
 We provide a classification of biperiodic planar networks in terms of their spectrum.

 Cube groves are a model for random surfaces.
 In the scaling limit, they exhibit phase transitions where the phase boundary is a deterministic algebraic curve (see image below).

 - November 15, 2019 - Combinatorics seminar, University of Michigan.

 - November 8, 2019 - Integrable probability seminar, Columbia University.